AEROSPACE ENGINEERING

 First Year

-In the first year, FTMD ITB students attend lectures as students of a single faculty, during which they study all study programs in what is known as the Joint Preparatory Stage (TPB).
+In the first semester, FTMD ITB students attend lectures as students of a single faculty, during which they study all study programs in what is known as the Joint Preparatory Stage (TPB).
 After completing TPB, students choose a specialization among the three study programs (Mechanical Engineering, Aerospace Engineering, and Materials Engineering).
 They are then evaluated by a faculty team and directed to a study program that best matches their interests and aptitudes.

 Second and Third Years